Sid-arthh/AutomationViaPythonAdvance/README.md

 #### Dependencies and imports

-The above lines import the necessary modules for the script, including sys, yaml, os, and importlib
+The below lines import the necessary modules for the script, including sys, yaml, os, and importlib

     import sys
     import yaml
     import os
     import importlib

+#### Variables and Console input

+Here, we define some initial variables. directory represents the path to the "resources" directory. combined_data and combined_data_dict will be used to store the combined data from various resources. resource_names will store the names of the resources. outstream_file indicates the path to the output file.
+The script checks if a YAML file path is provided as a command-line argument and assigns it to Client_yml_file.

+    directory = "./resources"
+    combined_data = {}
+    combined_data_dict = {}
+    resource_names = []
+    outstream_file = "resources/outstream.yml"

+    if len(sys.argv) < 2:
+        print("Please provide a YAML file path as a command line argument.") sys.exit(1)
+    Client_yml_file = sys.argv[1]